Get to know Ciaran

 “I made my own soda out of rhubarb once.
 It was pretty tasty, but brewing it can take a while and you can't usually find rhubarb year-round."

-Ciaran Cain is a ten-season member of Lux.
+Ciaran Cain is a twelve-season member of Lux.
 Since graduating from UMBC and thus leaving the school's Camerata choir, he uses Lux as a means of keeping sane after a long day working on telecommunications computers.
 Ciaran had played the Pirate King from Pirates of Penzance, the Notary from The Sorcerer, and the Commetadore from Don Giovanni.
 In Lux performances, he is usually found singing the low bass part.
 No, the lower one.
 That's not actually an undertone, we promise.

 News & Updates